-- (b) Counting Common Shares.
-Except as set forth in this Section 4(b) below, if an Award entitles the holder thereof to receive or purchase Common Shares, the number of Common Shares covered by such Award or to which such Award relates shall be counted on the date of grant of such Award against the aggregate number of Common Shares available for granting Awards under the Plan. - (i) Common Shares Added Back to Reserve.
+(b) Counting Common Shares.
+Except as set forth in this Section 4(b) below, if an Award entitles the holder thereof to receive or purchase Common Shares, the number of Common Shares covered by such Award or to which such Award relates shall be counted on the date of grant of such Award against the aggregate number of Common Shares available for granting Awards under the Plan.

+- (i) Common Shares Added Back to Reserve.
 Subject to the limitations in (ii) below, if any Common Shares covered by an Award or to which an Award relates are not purchased or are forfeited or are reacquired by the Company, or if an Award otherwise terminates or is cancelled without delivery of any Common Shares, then the number of Common Shares counted against the aggregate number of Common Shares available under the Plan with respect to such Award, to the extent of any such forfeiture, reacquisition by the Company, termination or cancellation, shall again be available for granting Awards under the Plan. - (ii) Common Shares Not Added Back to Reserve.
-Notwithstanding anything to the contrary in (i) above, the following Common Shares will not again become available for issuance under the Plan: (A) any Common Shares which would have been issued upon any exercise of an Option but for the fact that the exercise price was paid by a "net exercise" or any Common Shares tendered in payment of the exercise price of an Option; (B) any Common Shares withheld by the Company or Common Shares tendered to satisfy any tax withholding obligation with respect to an Award; (C) Common Shares covered by a stock-settled Stock Appreciation Right issued under the Plan that are not issued in connection with settlement in Common Shares upon exercise; or (D) Common Shares that are repurchased by the Company using Option exercise proceeds.
+Notwithstanding anything to the contrary in (i) above, the following Common Shares will not again become available for issuance under the Plan: (A) any Common Shares which would have been issued upon any exercise of an Option but for the fact that the exercise price was paid by a "net exercise" or any Common Shares tendered in payment of the exercise price of an Option; (B) any Common Shares withhold by the Company or Common Shares tendered to satisfy any tax withholding obligation with respect to an Award; (C) Common Shares upon exercise; or (D) Common Shares that are repurchased by the Company using Option exercise proceeds.